elvinatombender222/pushy/README.md

 **Pushy** is a self-hosted, web-based notification dashboard inspired by [Pushover](https://pushover.net), designed for personal use on a private network.

-Pushy displays rich, grouped notifications using HTML, CSS, and JavaScript — served over a local web server and gated by [Tailscale](https://tailscale.com) for secure access.
+Pushy displays rich, grouped notifications using HTML, CSS, and JavaScript — served over a local web server.

 ---